Acer Chromebook 715, 8th Gen Intel Core i3-8130U, 15.6″ Full-HD Touchscreen, 4GB DDR4, 128GB eMMC – CB715-1WT-39HZ (Google Classroom Ready)

 A touchscreen enables the user to interact directly with what is displayed, instead of using a mouse, touchpad, or other such devices (other than a stylus, which is optional for most modern touchscreens).

 Touchscreens are common in devices such as smartphones, handheld game consoles, and personal computers.
-They are common in point-of-sale (POS) systems, automated teller machines (ATMs), and electronic voting machines.
+They are common in point-of-sale (POS) systems, automated teller machines (ATMs), electronic voting machines, and automobile infotainment systems and controls.
 They can also be attached to computers or, as terminals, to networks.
 They play a prominent role in the design of digital appliances such as personal digital assistants (PDAs) and some e-readers.
 Touchscreens are important in educational settings such as classrooms or on college campuses.

 The popularity of smartphones, tablets, and many types of information appliances has driven the demand and acceptance of common touchscreens for portable and functional electronics.
 Touchscreens are found in the medical field, heavy industry, automated teller machines (ATMs), and kiosks such as museum displays or room automation, where keyboard and mouse systems do not allow a suitably intuitive, rapid, or accurate interaction by the user with the display's content.